-The Group assesses on a regular basis if there is objective evidence of impairment of loans and receivables.
+The Group assesses on a regular basis if there is objective evidence of impairment of loans and receivables and HTM investments.
 The amount of impairment loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the asset's original EIR.
-The Group uses individual impairment assessment on its loans and receivables.
-The Group did not assess its loans and receivables for collective impairment due to the few counterparties which can be specifically identified.
-The amount of loss is recognized in the consolidated statement of comprehensive income with a corresponding reduction in the carrying value of the loans and receivables through an allowance account.
+The Group uses individual impairment assessment on its loans and receivables and HTM investments.
+The Group did not assess its loans and receivables and HTM investments for collective impairment due to the few counterparties which can be specifically identified.
+The amount of loss is recognized in the consolidated statements of income with a corresponding reduction in the carrying value of the loans and receivables through an allowance account.

-As of June 30, 2016 and 2015, the total carrying value of the Group's receivables amounted to \$1.21 million and \$2.09 million, respectively (see Note 7) while the HTM investment amounted to \$3.40 million as of June 30, 2016.
-No allowance for impairment was provided in 2016 and 2015.
+As of March 31, 2017 and 2016, the total carrying value of the Group's receivables amounted to \$1.30 million and \$1.17 million, respectively (see Note 7) while the HTM investment amounted to \$3.19 million and \$3.40 million, respectively as of March 31, 2017 and 2016.
+No allowance for impairment was provided in 2017 and 2016.

-Impairment of AFS investments
+Impairment of AFS Investments

-Quoted shares - at fair value
+Quoted Shares - at Fair Value

 An impairment loss arises with respect of AFS investments when there is objective evidence of impairment, which involves significant judgment.
 In applying this judgment, the Group evaluates the financial health of the issuer, among others.
-In the case of AFS equity instruments, the Group's expands its analysis to consider changes in the issuer's industry and sector performance, legal and regulatory framework, changes in technology and other factors that affect recoverability of the Group's investments.
+In the case of AFS equity instruments, the Group expands its analysis to consider changes in the issuer's industry and sector performance, legal and regulatory framework, changes in technology and other factors that affect recoverability of the Group's investments.

-Unquoted shares - at cost
+Unquoted Shares - at Cost